 But, as an active and engaged Pinterest user, I see a number of not-so-obvious mistakes that Pinners are making all the time.
 Many of them can affect how your Pin is shared, and whether it gets clicks back to your website.

 In this article, I outline 7 not-so-obvious Pinterest mistakes that are hurting your shares and engagement.
+Learn how to use Pinterest the right way and get advanced Pinterest tutorials and tools to grow your blog traffic.

 1. Using the wrong code in your Pins